 The "Kick-start Activity" is ESA’s new funding scheme which is launched in 2017.
 Activities will be funded at 75%, with ESA providing up to €60,000 per contract.
 The Thematic Calls for Kick-start Activities are open to any industry in participating Member States.
 They are designed to be particularly interesting for SMEs and start-ups looking for opportunities to develop their ideas for new business applications.
 Newcomers and organisations we've worked with before are both welcome!

 Kick-start Activities are designated to enable companies to undertake compact Feasibility Studies that explore new service and application concepts which make use of space capabilities.
 Successful Kick-start Activities can be further developed into commercially-viable businesses with follow-up support from ESA Business Applications in the form of a Demonstration Project.

-We have streamlined the application process so that the paperwork has been suitably minimised.
-An Outline Proposal will not be required; solely a single document, maximum 20 pages in length.
+We have streamlined the application process so that the paperwork has been suitably minimised: a single document, maximum 20 pages in length.
 We are committed to a rapid evaluation process, with approved activities starting within six weeks from evaluation.

-In the second semester 2017, six Thematic Calls for Kick-start Activities will be launched:
+In the first semester 2018, four Thematic Calls for Kick-start Activities will be launched:

-In the first semester 2017, four Thematic Calls for Kick-start Activities were launched:
+In 2017, the following Thematic Calls for Kick-start Activities were launched:

 With the Kick-start Activities, ESA aims to make it easier for entrepreneurs and start-ups to participate in the ESA Business Applications programme, supporting the emergence of new commercial services and applications relying on space assets and data.